Booth Tarkington: Legacy

 In the 1910s and 1920s, Tarkington was regarded as "the most important and lasting writer of his generation", perhaps as important as Mark Twain.
 His works were reprinted many times, were often on best-seller lists, won many prizes, and were adapted into other media.
 Penrod and its two sequels were regular birthday presents for bookish boys.

-By the later twentieth century, however, he was ignored in academia: no congresses, no society, no journal of Tarkington Studies.
-In 1981, The Avenue (Penguin) Companion to English and American Literature described him as "the epitome of the middle-brow American novelist."
+But by the later 20th century, Tarkington was ignored in academia: there were no congresses, no society, no journal of Tarkington Studies.
+In 1981, The Avenue (Penguin) Companion to English and American Literature called Tarkington "the epitome of the middle-brow American novelist."
 In 1985, he was cited as an example of the great discrepancy possible between an author's fame when alive and oblivion later.
-According to this view, if an author succeeds at pleasing his or her contemporaries—and Tarkington's works have not a whiff of social criticism—he or she is not going to please later readers of inevitably different values and concerns.
+According to this view, if an author succeeds at pleasing his or her contemporaries—and Tarkington's works have not a whiff of social criticism—they will not please later readers of inevitably different values and concerns.

-In 2004, author and critic Thomas Mallon noted: "Entirely absent from most current histories of American writing, Tarkington was generally scorned by those published just before or after his death."
+In 2004, author and critic Thomas Mallon wrote: "Entirely absent from most current histories of American writing, Tarkington was generally scorned by those published just before or after his death."

 In 2019, Robert Gottlieb wrote that Tarkington "dwindled into America's most distinguished hack."
 Gottlieb criticized Tarkington's anti-modernist perspective, "his deeply rooted, unappeasable need to look longingly backward, an impulse that goes beyond nostalgia," for preventing him from "producing so little of real substance."

-Mallon wrote of Tarkington that "only general ignorance of his work has kept him from being pressed into contemporary service as a literary environmentalist—not just a 'conservationist,' in the [Theodore Roosevelt] mode, but an emerald-Green decrier of internal combustion":
+Mallon wrote of Tarkington, "only general ignorance of his work has kept him from being pressed into contemporary service as a literary environmentalist—not just a 'conservationist,' in the [Theodore Roosevelt] mode, but an emerald-Green decrier of internal combustion":

 The automobile, whose production was centered in Indianapolis before World War I, became the snorting, belching villain that, along with soft coal, laid waste to Tarkington's Edens.
 His objections to the auto were aesthetic—in The Midlander (1923) automobiles sweep away the more beautifully named "phaetons" and "surreys"—but also something far beyond that.
 Dreiser, his exact Indiana contemporary, might look at the Model T and see wage slaves in need of unions and sit-down strikes; Tarkington saw pollution, and a filthy tampering with human nature itself.
 "No one could have dreamed that our town was to be utterly destroyed," he wrote in The World Does Move.
 His important novels are all marked by the soul-killing effects of smoke and asphalt and speed, and even in Seventeen, Willie Baxter fantasizes about winning Miss Pratt by the rescue of precious little Flopit from an automobile's rushing wheels.

 In June 2019, the Library of America published Booth Tarkington: Novels & Stories, collecting The Magnificent Ambersons, Alice Adams, and In the Arena: Stories of Political Life.